jasonmccreary/laravel-additions/README.md

 **Note:** The `status` helper does not allow redirect status codes (3xx).
 You should use the native `redirect` helper for redirect responses.

+---

 ### Dynamic `findBy*` for models
-This package includes a `FindBy` trait which may be added to your Eloquent models to allow calling dynamic `findBy*` methods for the underlying model column names.
-It is inspired by the [dynamic finders in Rails](https://guides.rubyonrails.org/active_record_querying.html#dynamic-finders), and behaves like the native `find` method in Eloquent with its parameters and return values.
+This package includes a `FindBy` trait which may be added to your Eloquent models to allow calling dynamic `findBy*` methods for the underlying column names.
+It is inspired by the [dynamic finders in Rails](https://guides.rubyonrails.org/active_record_querying.html#dynamic-finders), and behaves like the native `find` method with its parameters and return values.

 ```php
 // find a single Post model by `title`